IBM/Hybrid-Cloud-Applications-and-Services/README.md

 4. Now, go to `https://<Cloud Host:Port>/ibm/api/explorer/` and verify your local server interface can be accessed from public 'Cloud Host' gateway server.
 Remember, 'Cloud Host' is the Secure gateway server information we noted down at the end of [Step 1](#1-create-a-tunnel-to-connect-your-on-premise-enviroment-to-public-cloud), and your default username is **admin** and password is **admin**.
 Note that since we are using TCP in this sample, being able to reach this URL means that any system on the internet can now connect to the WebSphere Liberty application if they know the name of the Cloud Host and port.
 In production, you would want to use TLS/SSL with [Mutual Authentication](https://console.ng.bluemix.net/docs/services/SecureGateway/sg_023.html#sg_007) for more security.

-Jump to [Step 6](#6-create-an-api-connect-service-in-bluemix) to expose your application APIs via API Connect
+Jump to [Step 6](#6-create-an-api-connect-service-in-ibm-cloud) to expose your application APIs via API Connect

 # 4. Build sample application to run on Public Cloud and use On-Premise database

-Our sample API application is an airline booking application that demonstrates how API application can store its data using on-premise database and enhance its API features using Bluemix's Data Analytic Service.
+Our sample API application is an airline booking application that demonstrates how API application can store its data using on-premise database and enhance its API features using IBM Cloud's Data Analytic Service.

 In this step, we will add our own Weather API credential for our application and build our own .war file using Maven.